MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/roles-in-meetings-or-live-events.md

 Presenters and organizers include the following:

 - Presenters from my organization
-- Presenters from other organizations (Live Events restriction) - this includes business-to-business (B2B) and anonymous/external
+- Presenters from other organizations (Live Events restriction) - this includes anonymous and external attendees

 Presenters and organizers have access to every feature in a meeting or live event.